 \subsubsection{Case Study 1: Univariate Anomalies in ICS}

-Figure \ref{fig:results:rq4_ics_kopt} depicts the anomaly clusters obtained from K-Means clustering with SAAI-optimal number of clusters $K$\footnote{High-Resolution versions of the images can be found in Appendix \ref{appendix:anomaly_types}}.
-The SAAI results for each feature set and $2 \leq K \leq 20$ are shown in Figure \ref{fig:results:rq4_ics_saai} in Appendix \ref{appendix:anomaly_types}.
-The ICS measurements consist of 38 time series, representing temperature readings under LED lamps for individual growth trays, with 1303 identified anomalies for this sensor type.
-Optimal results for \texttt{Catch22} and \texttt{Denoised} features were observed at $K=8$ and $K=10$, while for \texttt{Crafted} and \texttt{Rocket} features, the highest SAAI values were obtained at $K=13$ and $K=19$.
-Anomaly types derived from the consensus criterion are highlighted with colored background in Figure \ref{fig:results:rq4_ics_kopt}.
-With a gray border, we marked anomaly types that are clearly visible but only appear in one of the clustering solutions.
-Table \ref{tab:rq4_uv} in appendix \ref{appendix:anomaly_types} provides descriptions for 10 isolated anomaly types identified in ICS temperature readings.
+Figure \ref{fig:results:rq4_ics_kopt} depicts the anomaly clusters obtained from K-Means clustering with $SAAI$-optimal number of clusters $K$\footnote{High-Resolution versions of the images can be found in the supplemental materials~\ref{appendix:anomaly_types}}.
+The $SAAI$ results for each feature set and $2 \leq K \leq 20$ are shown in the supplemental Figure \ref{fig:results:rq4_ics_saai}.
+The ICS measurements consist of 38 time series, representing temperature readings below the LED lamps for each growth tray, with 1303 identified anomalies for this sensor type.
+Optimal results for \texttt{Catch22} and \texttt{Denoised} features were observed at $K=8$ and $K=10$, while for \texttt{Crafted} and \texttt{Rocket} features, the highest $SAAI$ values were obtained at $K=13$ and $K=19$.
+Anomaly type candidates derived from the consensus criterion are highlighted with colored background in Figure \ref{fig:results:rq4_ics_kopt}.
+Table \ref{tab:rq4_uv} in the supplemental materials~\ref{appendix:anomaly_types} provides shape descriptions for 10 isolated anomaly type candidates identified in ICS temperature readings.
 The "peak (long)" (\#1) anomalies are isolated by \texttt{Denoised}, \texttt{Crafted}, and \texttt{Rocket} features.
-The remaining anomaly types were isolated by two feature sets. \texttt{Rocket} and \texttt{Crafted} features yield the most anomaly types, reflecting their highest SAAI for the highest number of clusters.
-For type \#7, we found no indication of anomalous behaviour, so we suspect that this cluster contains false positives results.
+The remaining anomaly type candidates were isolated by two feature sets. \texttt{Rocket} and \texttt{Crafted} features yield the most anomaly type candidates, reflecting their highest $SAAI$ for the highest number of clusters.
+For candidate \#7, we found no indication of anomalous behavior, so we suspect that this cluster contains false positives results.
 To investigate whether a larger number of clusters alone aids in analysis, we analyzed the isolated anomaly types at $K=19$ for all feature sets.
-Annotated sequence cluster plots are presented in Figure \ref{fig:results:rq4_ics_k19} in Appendix \ref{appendix:anomaly_types}. \texttt{Rocket} features isolate the most, i.e. $8$, distinct anomaly types, followed by \texttt{Crafted} and \texttt{Catch22} with $6$, and \texttt{Denoised} with $4$ distinct anomaly types, indicating superior performance for \texttt{Rocket} in forming interpretable anomaly clusters despite the increase in $K$. \texttt{Crafted} features however yielded more distinct clusters for the SAAI-optimal value $K=13$, underlining the efficacy of that measure.
+Annotated sequence cluster plots are presented in the supplemental Figure \ref{fig:results:rq4_ics_k19}. \texttt{Rocket} features isolate the most, i.e. $8$, distinct anomaly type candidates, followed by \texttt{Crafted} and \texttt{Catch22} with $6$, and \texttt{Denoised} with $4$ distinct anomaly type candidates, indicating superior performance for \texttt{Rocket} in forming interpretable anomaly clusters despite the increase in $K$. \texttt{Crafted} features however yielded more distinct clusters for the $SAAI$-optimal value $K=13$, underlining the efficacy of that measure.